theobiolab/FPT_paper/README.md

 # Build outside the container

 Rules for building outside the container are present in the makefile.
-These are based on ubuntu>=20.04.
+These are based on ubuntu>=20.04 (for now).
 If you have a windows system we recomend installing Windows Sub Linux with ubuntu 22.04 (https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).

 1) clone the repository